swiftlang/swift-evolution/proposals/nnnn-improved-compiler-error-messages.md

 let adam = Person(name: "Adam", age: 18)
 adam.walk()
 ```
-When the above code compiles, the compiler error would be
+When the above code compiles, the compiler error is

 ```
 error: value of type 'Person' has no member 'walk'